If you are looking for a low-maintenance plant for garden borders, consider Yucca filamentosa – an evergreen, hardy and drought-tolerant plant.

 On local nurseries, Yucca filamentosa is available with many different names: Adam’s needle, Spanish bayonet, Bear-grass and Needle-palm.
 The plant is known for its lovely white flowers and architectural structure that makes it a nice accent plant.

 Yucca filamentosa thrives in a well-drained soil under partial sun.
-However, it can easily adopt to different types of soil and light conditions.
+However, it can easily adapt itself to different types of soil and light conditions.
 For this reason, it makes a nice plant for gardens and landscapes where it forms small groups of shrubby plants with stem-less structure.
 A mature Yucca filamentosa can grow up to 1 meter in height and spread across 1.5 meter (however it takes around 20 years to attain this size).

 Yucca filamentosa is characterized by its sword-shaped, spine-tipped green leaves that form a tight rosette.
 The leaves change many shades from winter to spring.
 In spring, Yucca filamentosa produces a long stalk of beautiful white flowers.
 The flowers last for a long time and attract bees and butterflies.